 - not getting the exposure or bandwidth to learn new skills

-- visiting my ageing parents only once a year
+- visiting my aging parents only once a year

-- increase in stress and decrease in health etc.
+- increase in stress and a decrease in health etc.

 Ultimately I decided to achieve financial independence so I did not have to “put up” with employers who kept shortchanging me on money, skills, time and respect.